IsolateGPT: An Execution Isolation Architecture for LLM-Based Agentic Systems: : System architecture

-\llmsys requires users to manually screen these messages, as currently there are no foolproof mechanisms to automatically detect malicious natural language instructions.
+\llmsys requires users to manually screen messages exchanged between spokes, as currently there are no foolproof mechanisms to automatically detect malicious natural language instructions.
 However, \llmsys takes several measures to ease the user fatigue.

-First, when a spoke requests the hub for help with a functionality, the hub automatically validates the functionality request by cross referencing it with its own plan that it generated to resolve the query (recall from Section~\ref{subsubsection:hub-planner} that the hub planner also infers the secondary apps that might assist the primary app resolve the query).
-The hub conveys this information to the user to assist them in screening messages.
+First, when a spoke requests the hub for help with a functionality, the hub automatically validates the request by cross-referencing it with its own plan that it generated to resolve the query (recall from Section~\ref{subsubsection:hub-planner} that hub planner also infers secondary apps that might assist primary app in resolving the query).
+Hub conveys this information to users to assist them in screening messages.

-Second, the ISC protocol requires the apps to provide a well-defined request and response format for all of their functionalities, which they make available for collaboration.
-At a high level, the format requires the app to provide a name of the functionality that it supports and the data type of messages that can be exchanged (i.e., \texttt{<functionality, request|response message>}).
+Second, the ISC protocol requires the apps to provide a well-defined request and response format for all of their functionalities, which they make available for collaboration.\footnote{We assume that the functionalities and their formats are reviewed before the apps are made available on the app store.} At a high level, the format requires the app to provide a name of the functionality that it supports and the data type of messages that can be exchanged (i.e., \texttt{<functionality, request|response message>}).

 The ISC protocol also requires the hub to assign ephemeral identifiers to apps and embed that information in the request/response format.
 These ephemeral identifiers allow the hub to preserve the integrity of the communication by avoiding instances where apps might try to invent collaborations that do not exist.
-Ephemeral identifiers also provide an added advantage of not directly revealing the name or other functionalities offered by the app.\footnote{Note that a motivated adversary could still use side channel information to indirectly infer the app that it is collaborating with.}
+Ephemeral identifiers also provide an added advantage of not directly revealing the name or other functionalities offered by the app.\footnote{A motivated adversary could still use side-channel information to indirectly infer the app that it is collaborating with.}